-- Ability for the company, without opposition on the part of the banks that granted the loans, to renew the drawdowns for a period of at least one year (all credit openings valid at 31 December 2012 can't be reduced by the banks within a period of 12 months). - Company's desire to turn to that form of funding within the coming 12 months.
+- Ability for the company, without opposition on the part of the banks that granted the loans, to renew the drawdowns for a period of at least one year (all credit openings valid at 31 December 2013 can't be reduced by the banks within a period of 12 months). - Company's desire to turn to that form of funding within the coming 12 months - Taking into account of certain lines of credit used as at 31 December 2013 reaching maturity within less than one year but which were renewed in 2014 for a period exceeding one year (credit line concerned is €42 million).